 Once your molecular dynamics has finished, two plots will be imported to help you analyse your production simulation.
 The first one is the RMSD of your structure backbone relative to the structure backbone present in the minimized, equilibrated system.
 Also the simulation trajectory is imported, if you choose to import it, or the final step if not.

 Manage simulation results

 All the GROMACS simulations generate plots that helps you analyse these simulations.
 To be able to read and modify these plots you need to have Gnuplot installed on your system.
 Gnuplot is completely free and available on the three platforms: Windows, Linux and Mac.
 You can check the “Manage settings and output” section of this tutorial to learn how to set the Gnuplot version that will be used by this SAMSON element.

 When your GROMACS simulation in SAMSON is finished the corresponding plot is automatically added in a plots list that you can find in the Plots section of the minimization, equilibration and simulation tabs.
 For example, for energy minimization, the evolution of the potential energy of your system is plotted to help you decide if you need to minimize your system again or not.
 You can interact with these plots in two different ways.
 First, you can right-click on the plot to display the possible actions that you can apply.
 You can open, save (in svg and in png formats), open the plot settings or remove this plot from the plots list.
 Second, you can double click on the plot (or right-click and choose Open) to open a window containing a large format of the targeted plot as well as the actions found in the right-click context menu and buttons to navigate through the plots present in the plot list.

 If you open the plot setting you can change several aspect of the plot like the plot type or the plot color.

-Using GROMACS it is possible to treat these trajectories with one of the post-treatments listed in the PBC treatment type dropdown list.
+Using GROMACS it is possible to treat these trajectories with one of the post-treatments listed in the PBC post-treatment dropdown list.
 This post-treatment allows you to generate more realistic trajectories.

 Apply custom parameters